 But I was lucky, I’m a part of the network of STARTED at KBC as a mentor.
 And actually I was introduced by STARTED to the university who were searching for an entrepreneur in residence.
 And that’s how I got acquainted with the team.
 And yeah, it just, we hit it off immediately.

-we had a meeting, it was going to be two hours, it lasted five hours and two extra days, you know, and off we went.
+We had a meeting, it was going to be two hours, it lasted five hours and two extra days, you know, and off we went.
 Actually, yeah, of course, it’s not that straightforward, but yeah, there was an immediate click and I really saw immediate potential for the product as well.

 Anke Huiskes (47:43.246)